hyosubkim/NESC_3505_textbook/_sources/intro.md

 - [Todd Gureckis](https://as.nyu.edu/faculty/todd-gureckis.html) and [Brendan Lake](https://cims.nyu.edu/~brenden/) for sharing materials from their [NYU course on Cognition and Perception](https://cims.nyu.edu/~brenden/courses/labincp/intro.html)
 - [Jessica Hamrick](http://www.jesshamrick.com/) for the Jupyter-based teaching materials
 - [Software Carpentry](https://software-carpentry.org/) for all of their great tutorials

+## Disclaimer
+(August 16, 2023) This book is currently a work-in-progress, and I expect to make minor edits to it over the next several weeks.
+Don't be thrown off if it looks slightly different the next time you view it.
+Also, if you find any errors (for which I claim sole responsibility), or have suggestions, please let me know by opening an Issue on GitHub (click the Octocat icon in upper right).

+- HK

 ## License for this book